grafana/grafana/contribute/documentation/README.md

 Technical content is divided into three topic types: concept, task, and reference.

 - **Concept**: A concept topic explains _what_ a feature (or idea) is, and why it is important.
-- **Task**: A task topic explains _how_ to complete an end user procedure in the system.
+- **Task**: A task topic explains _how_ to complete an end-user procedure in the system.
 Task topics contain steps.
 - **Reference** A reference topic contains lookup information that a user might consult when they complete a task.
 Documenting a list of values with descriptions is a common form of reference topic.

 **Example**